Efficient Quantum Optimization via Dynamical Simulation: Introduction

 \section{Introduction}

 Optimization tasks have long been a target for quantum computers starting from early proposals such as the D\"urr-H\o yer optimization algorithm~\cite{durr1996quantum}, the quantum approximate optimization algorithm (QAOA) \cite{farhi2014quantum}, least squares fitting~\cite{wiebe2012quantum} and quantum algorithms for semi-definite programming~\cite{brandao2017quantum,van2017quantum}.
-The most commonly used approach to solving optimization problems on quantum computers involves the use of gradient descent to find a local optimum for a given objective function $f$.
+The most commonly used approach to solving continuous optimization problems on quantum computers involves the use of gradient descent to find a local optimum for a given objective function $f$.
 This approach has been widely used in QAOA as well as quantum machine learning and variational eigensolver results~\cite{farhi2014quantum,schuld2020circuit,peruzzo2014variational}.
-The standard approach taken in these works involves devising a quantum algorithm that estimates the gradient by sampling and then uses a classical computer to update the parameters of the function~\cite{peruzzo2014variational,farhi2014quantum,kieferova2017tomography,schuld2019evaluating}.
+In these settings, the objective function is encoded in the amplitudes of a quantum state, meaning that obtaining an accurate bit string representation of even a single value of the objective function can be expensive.
+The standard approach then involves devising a quantum algorithm that estimates the gradient by sampling and then uses a classical computer to update the parameters of the function~\cite{peruzzo2014variational,farhi2014quantum,kieferova2017tomography,schuld2019evaluating}.
 Similar ideas are also explored in the context of simulating molecular dynamics on quantum computers, wherein the forces are computed under the Born-Oppenheimer approximation on a quantum computer and a classical computer is used to update the nuclear positions under Newton's equations of motion~\cite{o2022efficient}.